 Capes Kamui and Shakotan

 To be sure, though Hokkaido is an island, many travelers skip the coast entirely—head to Capes Kamui and Shakotan.
 In addition to the beautiful views you can enjoy from atop the summit, the walk down to the wild beaches you find here is lush and gorgeous.
-If your Hokkaido summer self drive itinerary lasts longer than about 3-4 days, these are definitely places you should consider adding to it.
+If your Hokkaido self drive itinerary lasts longer than about 3-4 days, these are definitely places you should consider adding to it.

 Sapporo and Otaru